Rio 2016 Olympiad: 2013 - 2016

 For the first World Cup of the 2012 season in Belgrade, Nathaniel raced in the men's eight.
 The crew won a silver medal, finishing 3 seconds behind the German eight.
 For the second World Cup in Lucerne, Nathaniel raced with Cameron Nichol in the second men's pair and won the "B final", finishing 7th overall.
 At Munich World Cup the same pairing finished 9th.

-At the 2011 World Rowing Championships in Bled, Natahniel and crew mates Alex Partridge, James Foad, Cameron Nichol, Mohamed Sbihi, Greg Searle, Tom Ransley, Dan Ritchie and (cox) Phelan Hill won a silver medal in the men's eight after rowing through opposition from Canada and Australia.
+During the 2011 World Cup Series Nathaniel raced in the men's eight, taking a silver medal behind Germany in Munich and a bronze in Lucerne.
+At the 2011 World Rowing Championships in Bled, Natahniel and crew mates Alex Partridge, James Foad, Cameron Nichol, Mohamed Sbihi, Greg Searle, Tom Ransley, Dan Ritchie and (cox) Phelan Hill won a silver medal after rowing through opposition from Canada and Australia.
 Germany won the gold.

 He was the men's sweep spare at the 2009 World Championships in Poznan.
 This followed a successful season in which he won a bronze medal at the World U23 Championships in the men's eight and raced in the second men's four at the Munich World Cup regatta.

-Nathaniel is Lottery Funded through UK Sport.
+Nathaniel is Lottery funded through UK Sport.